hallsny/hallsny.github.io/index.md

 title: About

 ---
-### Mechanical Engineer in the Bay Area with experience in mechanism design, injection molding, and simulation.
+### Mechanical Engineer in the Bay Area with experience in mechanism design, injection molding, and simulation

 ## Skills